-7. Advisor, Davis Lamppa, is assigned to all international students to assist them.
-He can be contacted at 218-749-0319 or firstname.lastname@example.org.
+7. Advisor, Carrie Hejda, is assigned to all international students to assist them.
+She can be contacted at 218-749-0313 or email@example.com.
 Group or individual sessions for assessment and registration are provided before each semester.
 An on-line orientation is required for all students to prepare students for a successful college experience.

 - Before leaving your country, confirm that your passport and nonimmigrant visa are still valid for entry into the United States.
 The passport should be valid for at least six months beyond the date of your expected stay.

 - Check to see that your visa accurately reflects your correct visa classification.